suryanshgr22/Backend/readme.md

 # Backend for BharatFD

-This is the backend service for BharatFD, built using Django and Django Ninja for API development.
+This is the backend assignment solution of BharatFD, built using Django and Django Ninja for API development.
 It provides API endpoints for managing FAQs with multi-language support, caching, and efficient data retrieval.

 ## Features
 - **Django Ninja API**: Fast and easy API development.